Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

     "6":
       # The name of the item to display in the gui.
       DisplayName: "<green>Fancy Shield <gray>| <red>%pulls%<gray>/<red>%maxpulls%"
-      # The enchants to display in the gui.
+      # The item to display in the gui.
       DisplayItem: "shield"
       # A list of patterns: https://jd.papermc.io/paper/1.21/org/bukkit/block/banner/PatternType.html
       # The patterns don't need to be uppercased. you can type them lowercased along with the colors.